OWASP/wrongsecrets/README.md

 If you want to dev without a Vault instance, use the `without-vault` profile to do your development.

 Want to push a container?
 See `.github/scripts/docker-create-and-push.sh` for a script that generates and pushes all containers.
 Do not forget to rebuild the app before composing the container

+## Automatic reload during development

+To make changes made load faster we added `spring-dev-tools` to the Maven project.
+To enable this in IntelliJ automatically, make sure:

+- Under Compiler -> Automatically build project is enabled, and
+- Under Advanced settings -> Allow auto-make to start even if developed application is currently running.

+You can also manually invoke: Build -> Recompile the file you just changed, this will also force a reload of the application.